-Dr. Jason Koppen (with his wife, Sarah), President of Indian Bible College alone based on Scripture alone.
+Dr. Jason Koppen (with his wife, Sarah), President of Indian Bible College

+Since its beginning, IBC has been committed to the fundamentals of the Christian faith.
+In addition, the school is firmly committed to the Reformation's battle cry that salvation is by grace alone through faith alone based on Scripture alone.
 IBC believes that God communicated the content of the Bible to be understood by the original hearers, and it is still to be understood in a normal, straightforward manner.
 The Bible is, and always has been, the only necessary and inerrant source of Christian doctrine, reproof, correction, and instruction in righteousness (2 Timothy 3:16).